 It is a bacterial infection that affects both men’s and women’s health.
 Men are more likely to exhibit symptoms associated with the clap disease.
 The infection is caused by the Neisseria gonorrhea bacterium, also known as the gonococcus.
 The ones who do display the signs suffer from painful urination, testicular discomfort due to pain and swelling in one of the testicles, or a pus-like discharge.
 Whilst oral gonorrhea is a growing concern, people tend to have a sore throat.

 Majorly this happens during sexual intercourse, the infection can damage your genitals throat, cervix, rectum, and eyes.
-The most common age group which is infected by it is from 15-24 years old due to unawareness and not getting STD tested before contacting.
+The most common age group that is infected by it is from 15-24 years old due to unawareness and not getting STD tested before contacting.

 What Are The Symptoms Of Gonorrhea?